-No Lost Time Injuries (LTIs) occurred during the 12-month period ended 31 December 2020.
-Three medical treatment injuries occurred during the same period.
+One Lost Time Injury occurred during the year resulting in an LTIFR 12-month moving average of 2.47.
 The average LTI Frequency Rate for the West Australian Exploration Industry for the 2019/20 Period was 4.2.
+Three medical treatment injuries occurred during the year.

-The Total Recordable Injury Frequency Rate for the Group's operations in Brazil was 12.50.
+The Total Recordable Injury Frequency Rate for the Group's operations in Brazil was 2.87, a significant improvement compared to the prior year result of 12.50.